1965 Indianapolis 500: Rule changes

 Following the tragic 1964 race, this race was run relatively clean with no major accidents.
 Contrary to some popular belief, gasoline was not banned for the 1965 race.
 Instead, USAC officials crafted several calculated rule changes to effectively encourage teams to use methanol in order to be competitive.
 In addition, a new minimum car weight of 1,250 pounds was also established.

 For 1965, all cars were required to make a minimum of two pit stops.
 A pit stop was generally defined as coming to a complete stop in the respective pit box, and hooking up the fueling mechanism.
-Tire changes were not specifically required, and some cars in fact changed zero tires all day.
-On-board fuel tank capacity was reduced to 75 gallons, which also included requirements that they contain rubber bladders inside, and were required to be behind the driver on the left side of each car.
-Crossover tubes were no longer allowed ahead of the driver as well.
-Pressurized fueling rigs were also outlawed.
-All fueling rigs from 1965 onward had to be gravity fed, a rule that still is in effect as of 2022.
+Tire changes were not specifically required, and some teams in fact changed zero tires all day.
+On-board fuel tank capacity was reduced to 75 gallons, which also included requirements that they contain rubber bladders inside.
+Fuel tanks were required to be behind the driver on the left side of each car, and fuel crossover tubes were prohibited ahead of the driver.
+Pressurized fueling rigs were outlawed.
+All fueling rigs from 1965 onward had to be gravity fed, a rule that still is in effect as of 2025.